 - Progesterone suppresses your immune system, especially during pregnancy

-The balance of the two major female sex hormones are controlled by your pituitary gland, a small gland in the base of your brain.
+The balance of these two major female sex hormones is controlled by your pituitary gland, a small gland in the base of your brain.
 However, your lifestyle and diet can also have a strong impact on this balance.
 Here's how ketosis, in particular, can affect your hormones:

-- Ketosis lowers the levels of insulin, the pancreatic hormone essential for your body to use glucose.
+- Ketosis lowers the levels of insulin, a pancreatic hormone essential for your body to use glucose.
 Ketosis also increases the levels of leptin, a hunger suppressing hormone .

-- Eating 5% more fat than usual increases estrogen levels by 12% and androgens as well in women after menopause .
+- Eating 5% more fat than usual increases estrogen and androgen levels by 12% in women after menopause .

 - Ketosis activates the hypothalamic–pituitary–adrenal axis (HPA axis).
 The HPA axis refers to the hormonal interaction between the hypothalamus, the pituitary gland, and the adrenal glands.

 - Studies show that fasting, which can induce ketosis, increases the levels od cortisol, a stress hormone .
 That's because your body perceives fasting as a threat.

 - Insulin sensitivity has a profound effect on sex hormone balance.
 Ketosis can help improve your insulin sensitivity.

 The health of your thyroid gland also has an effect on your reproductive health.
 Women with thyroid diseases, for example, often suffer from infertility and progesterone deficiency.
 That's because thyroid diseases disrupt pituitary gland functioning, and reproductive and overall hormonal health starts with this gland.